 Jessica Baumann-Choppe has been teaching at the Ballet School Janine Stanlowa and at the Ballet School of the Opéra national de Paris since 2011.

 American citizen and known in France as specialist in children’s voices, Scott Alan Prouty completed his studies at the Eastman School of Music in New York.
 Artistic Director of the Children Choir Sotto Voce, he often directs children operas at the Bastille Opera and the Théâtre du Châtelet.
 He also leads advanced classes for Choir Direction and Musical Pedagogy in France and is often asked to coach soloist children for movies, CDs, TV programs and shows at the Paris Opera, Théâtre du Châtelet and Palais des Sports.

-	Scott Alan Prouty has been teaching at the Ballet School of the Opéra national de Paris since 1988.
+Scott Alan Prouty has been teaching at the Paris Opera Ballet School since 1988.